rerpha/dockurtest/README.md

 # dockurtest

-This is a test to see how easy it is to spin up a windows 11 VM for testing ansible playbooks etc.
+This is a test to see how easy it is to spin up a windows server 2025 VM for testing ansible playbooks etc.

 My findings are that it's very easy.
 However: